 There's no need to head south of the border for tip-top Mexican food.
 The U.S. boasts Mexican restaurants serving delicious, authentic fare from coast to coast.
 Some are humble mom-and-pop taquerias offering cheap eats, while others are full-service restaurants that aim to elevate Mexican cuisine with inventive menus and an upscale ambience.
 Whether you're craving a basic burrito or a multi-course feast, read on to find out the best Mexican restaurant to satisfy your hunger in every state.

 Downtown Birmingham's El Barrio is "nothing short of spectacular" because of its off-beat, locally sourced menu and funky atmosphere, according to the Alabama news website Al.com.
 Reviewers on TripAdvisor agree.
 The grilled chorizo meatloaf and grapefruit margaritas are among diners' favorite items.

 Good Mexican food in Alaska?
 Reviewers say La Cabana makes it possible.
 This unassuming restaurant is nothing special when it comes to decor, but it's worth a visit for its friendly staff and consistently good food, diners say.
-The halibut fajitas earn several recommendations.
+Look for the halibut Veracruz.

 The food and the view of Sedona's Red Rocks make it well worth waiting in line for a table at upscale Elote, according to the food and travel website Gayot.
 Reviewers rave about several dishes, but the pork cheeks, carnitas, and fire-roasted corn inspire the most recommendations.